Updated September 2019

 Recreational Marijuana in Mississippi

-While Mississippi is unlikely to pursue full legalization of marijuana any time soon, the state has actually had decriminalization policies in place since 1978.
+Is marijuana legal in Mississippi?
+No. However, while Mississippi is unlikely to pursue full legalization of marijuana any time soon, the state has had decriminalization policies in place since 1978.
 Under the decriminalization policies, possession of up to 30 grams of marijuana is punishable only by a fine of up to $250.
 However, repeat offenses and possession of greater amounts can lead to jail time.

 Possession and sale of 30 grams and above is a felony punishable by jail terms ranging from 3 years to 30 years and fines ranging from $3000 to $1000,000.
 If sale is made to a minor (and that too within designated areas such as schools and churches) carries double fines and jail terms.
 The state of Mississippi also imposes minimum mandatory sentences on possession of recreational marijuana, the highest being 10 years in case of possession of 5kg or more.